MadGoatHaz/blupow/docs/CONTRIBUTING.md

 ## 🏗️ How to Add Support for a New Device

 The BluPow Gateway is designed to be easily extensible.
-All device-specific logic is contained within **Driver** classes.
+All device-specific logic is contained within **Driver** classes located in `blupow_gateway/app/devices/`.

 ### **Option 1: The Device Uses Modbus (The Easy Way)**

-If your device uses a standard Modbus protocol over BLE, you can likely add support without writing any code by using the `GenericModbusDevice` driver.
+If your device uses a standard Modbus protocol over BLE, you can likely add support without writing any new Python code by using the `GenericModbusDevice` driver.

-1.  **Read the Guide**: First, read the **[Custom Device Configuration Guide](guides/CUSTOM_DEVICE_GUIDE.md)** to understand how it works.
+1.  **Find Device Specs**: You will need to know your device's Modbus register map (what data is at what address) and the GATT UUIDs for its BLE service.
-2.  **Find Device Specs**: You will need to know your device's Modbus register map and the UUIDs for its BLE service.
+2.  **Add a `devices.test.json`**: In the `blupow_gateway/tests/config/` directory, create a `devices.test.json` file.
-3.  **Configure `devices.json`**: Add a new entry for your device with the `type` set to `generic_modbus_device` and create the required `config` block.
+3.  **Configure Your Device**: Add an entry for your device with the `type` set to `generic_modbus_device` and create the required `config` block with the registers and UUIDs.
+See the `renogy_controller.py` driver and the `devices.json` in the same directory for examples.
-4.  **Test**: Restart the gateway and check the logs.
-If the configuration is correct, your device should appear in Home Assistant.
+4.  **Test**: Restart the gateway.
+If the configuration is correct, your device should appear in Home Assistant, and you can verify its data.
 5.  **Contribute**: If it works, please consider sharing your `config` block in a GitHub discussion so others can benefit!

 ### **Option 2: The Device Uses a Custom Protocol (The Developer Way)**